Charly Boy: Nigerian Idol

 In 2011, Charly Boy replaced Audu Maikori as a judge on Nigerian Idol.
 Although his stint was a ratings success, viewers disapproved of his antics which included bringing his pet python to the judging table during the audition and a human skull to the live shows.
-As of 2013, Charly Boy is no longer involved with Nigerian Idol.
+After one season, Charly Boy left the show.

 Advocacy

 Charly Boy is known as an advocate of the masses as he has fought for the rights of the average Nigerian.
 He has on several occasions been tortured by the Nigerian police and the military for standing up to his country's government.
 However he is also, on occasion, regarded as their friend, depending on the sensibility of those in power.
 An inspirational writer, Charly Boy focuses on various subjects in several newspapers including The Daily Post and his own publication Charly Boy Magazine, and has been known to write slogans on rocks in Abuja where he currently resides.
-An avid supporter of Okada riders in Nigeria - an organisation that has been frowned on by government as they have been regarded as a menace and unsafe transportation - he has fought for the rights of Okada users - most of whom are poor individuals who earn their living by using the Okada for commercial purposes; he also stated that operators play a prominent role in government as most politicians engage their services during campaigns.
+An avid supporter of Okada riders in Nigeria - an organization that has been frowned on by government as they have been regarded as a menace and unsafe transportation - he has fought for the rights of Okada users - most of whom are poor individuals who earn their living by using the Okada for commercial purposes; he also stated that operators play a prominent role in government as most politicians engage their services during campaigns.
 His efforts earned him the name Area Fada.